Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

                       NetCDF-4 support                            - enabled"
         fi
      ```
-   * `src/utils/pnetcdf-config.in` -- add similiar outputs as in `configure.ac`.
+   * `src/utils/pnetcdf-config.in` -- add similar outputs as in `configure.ac`.
      * Note unlike `configure.ac`, in this file the feature must show either
        "enabled" or "disabled".
-   * `src/include/pnetcdf.h.in` -- essentail configure-time options are now
+   * `src/include/pnetcdf.h.in` -- essential configure-time options are now
      explicitly set in the header file
    * `src/binding/f77/pnetcdf.inc.in` -- similar to pnetcdf.h.in
    * `src/binding/f90/nfmpi_constants.fh.in` -- similar to pnetcdf.h.in